witchcrafters/witchcraft/README.md

 This library draws heavy inspiration from mathematics, other languages, and other Elixir libraries.
 We would be a shame not to mention them here.
-There is much, much more out there, but these are the our highlights and inspirations.
+There is much, much more out there, but these are our highlights and inspirations.

 The [`Monad`](https://hexdocs.pm/monad/Monad.html) library predates `Witchcraft` by several years.
 This library proved that it is entirely possible